ErikFortune/fgv/libraries/ts-json-base/etc/ts-json-base.api.md

     [key: string]: JsonValue;
 }

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Validator"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "IJsonValidatorContext"
+//
 // @public
+const jsonObject: Validator<JsonObject, IJsonValidatorContext>;

+// @public
 export type JsonPrimitive = boolean | number | string | null;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Validator"
+//
 // @public
+const jsonPrimitive: Validator<JsonPrimitive, IJsonValidatorContext>;

+// @public
 export type JsonValue = JsonPrimitive | JsonObject | JsonArray;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Validator"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "IJsonValidatorContext"
+//
+// @public
+const jsonValue: Validator<JsonValue, IJsonValidatorContext>;

 // @public
 export type JsonValueType = 'primitive' | 'object' | 'array';